aryoda/R_CppDebugHelper/README.md

      and add (or edit) the line `CXXFLAGS = -g3 -O0 -Wall` (for Linux only).
      For Windows you have to add `CXXFLAGS = -g3 -std=c++11`.
 Save the file.

-     **Don't forget to remove or comment line later or you may slow down your R or newly installed packages!**
+     **Don't forget to remove or comment the line later or you may slow down your R or newly installed packages!**

    - Clean and build your package (or C/C++ libary)